brackish888/tweeter/README.md

 - A character countdown that turns red when you have reached the max character amount of a single tweet (max of 140),
 - Error messages if too few( 0 characters) or too many (>140 characters) are put into the new-tweet box,
 - Responsive design that allows for tablet, desktop and phone layouts.
+- Compose tweets and assign them to randomly generated profiles.

 ## Getting Started